codeenigma/billder/README.md

 ## Developers

-If you wish to add your own accountancy software as a software provider to this base project, you can [create a PR](https://github.com/codeenigma/billder/compare) with (at least) the following to files:
+If you wish to add your own accountancy software as a software provider to this base project, you can [create a PR](https://github.com/codeenigma/billder/compare) with (at least) the following two files:

 * `lib/provider/PROVIDERNAME/billder-auth.js`
 * `lib/provider/PROVIDERNAME/billder-make-invoice.js`

-You may also wish to make some tweaks the the abstraction of API calls or the `authenticate()` method, if you require something it doesn't currently support.
+You may also wish to make some tweaks to the abstraction of API calls or the `authenticate()` method, if you require something it doesn't currently support.
 This is fine, as long as you don't break what's already there and provide sane defaults in your PR.

-Note, you can also add elements to `config.js` and 'accounts.js` above, but please provide a patch for this README as well if you do.
+Note, you can also add elements to `config.js` and `accounts.js` above, but please provide a patch for this README as well if you do.

 `PROVIDERNAME` will become the 'provider' element in the 'config' object in `config.js`.